PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

     \end{minipage}
 }

+As explained in \*@sec:standalone-model, there are 49 convolutional layers, one fully connected layer and two pooling layers in the ResNet-50 standalone model.
+The file "./3_miscellaneous/model_architectures/standalone_resnet50.txt" describes the exact architecture of the standalone model.
+Each convolutional layer has a specific number of kernels.
+Therefore, the number of activation maps available for swapping from the standalone model is 22720.

+As explained in \*@sec:contrastive-language-image-pre-training, CLIP's image encoder is a modified ResNet model.
+There are two additional convolutional layers in the first stage of the model.
+Therefore, there are 51 convolutional layers, one fully connected layer and two pooling layers in CLIP's image encoder model.
+The file "./3_miscellaneous/model_architectures/clip_resnet.txt" describes the exact architecture of the CLIP model.
+Each convolutional layer has a specific number of kernels.
+The number of all $k$ activation maps available for swapping in the CLIP image encoder is 3840.

 ## Activation matching
 <!--
 - idea of activation matching is to find "similar" activation maps
 - balancing problem of switching enough layers to get capture the characteristics of the standalone model, but limit the number of layers to be switched such that the the CLIP concept space embedding similarities remain consistent with what the text encoder learned. -->
-Incorporating the properties of the standalone model to be explained into the CLIP image encoder is a delicate balancing act.
-On the one hand, we want to have all the standalone model's properties be explained and integrated into the CLIP image encoder to obtain the most significant explanation.
-On the other hand, the learned concept space of the CLIP embedding similarities needs to be maintained.

-#TODO add image about balancing problem

-To address this delicate balancing act, all activations of the standalone model are available for the selection process to be incorporated into the CLIP image encoder.
-To maintain the CLIP concept space as much as possible, only the last convolution layer of the last four out of the five available stages from the modified CLIP ResNet can be swapped.
-The last convolution layer of the first stage is skipped because we assume there is little information contained since earlier layers typically learn similar low-level concepts and the deeper layers behave very differently according to the task of the model.

-#TODO add image about which activation of which model are changed (highlight in green)

 Due to the imbalance in the number of available activation maps between the standalone model to be explained and the CLIP image encoder, there is a need for a suitable selection process.
 The name of this selection process is "Activation matching".
 The idea is to find activation maps in the standalone model which are "similar" to the activation maps in the CLIP image encoder.
-To evaluate which activations maps are similar, the activations of all convolution kernels of both models are normalized using a standard scaler and the previously computed statistics.
-(Compute mean and standard deviation of all activation maps of the dataset during inference of both models)
+In order to find similar activations maps, the activations of all convolution kernels of both models are normalized using a standard scaler and the previously computed statistics.
+(Compute the mean and standard deviation of all activation maps of the dataset during the inference of both models)

 <!--
 - normalize standalone activations